Phakic IOLs (Implantable Lenses)

 The Visian ICL (Implantable Collamer Lens).

-Phakic IOLs vs. LASIK Eye Surgery
+Phakic IOLs vs. LASIK eye surgery

-A 2010 study that evaluated LASIK versus phakic IOL surgery for the correction of -6.00 to -20.00 D of myopia revealed that the two procedures produced essentially equal odds of attaining 20/20 vision without corrective lenses one year after surgery.
+One study that evaluated LASIK versus phakic IOL surgery for the correction of -6.00 to -20.00 D of myopia revealed that the two procedures produced essentially equal odds of attaining 20/20 vision without corrective lenses one year after surgery.

 The study also found that patients who underwent phakic IOL implantation had better contrast sensitivity and were more satisfied with their outcome than LASIK patients.
 Neither technique caused significant complications that permanently affected vision.

-The cost of phakic IOLs also should be taken into consideration; implantable lenses typically are somewhat higher than the cost of LASIK.
-If your surgeon recommends a phakic IOL over LASIK, it may be prudent to not let cost cloud your decision to follow your surgeon's advice.
+If your surgeon recommends a phakic IOL over LASIK, it may be prudent to not let the cost cloud your decision to follow your surgeon's advice.

 After a thorough eye exam and health evaluation, your eye surgeon will advise on the best type of surgery for you.

-Phakic IOLs: What to Expect
+Phakic IOLs: What to expect

 Before.
-If you wear contact lenses, you should stop wearing them at least one week before your pre-operative eye exam and/or consultation.
+If you wear contact lenses, you should stop wearing them at least one week before your preoperative eye exam and/or consultation.
 Contacts can alter the shape of your cornea and therefore make your refractive error reading less accurate.

 A week or two before your phakic IOL surgery, your eye surgeon may perform a laser iridotomy on each eye to prepare your eye for lens implantation.
 An iridotomy creates a small opening at the outer edge of your iris, allowing fluid to circulate and helps to prevent a possible increase of intraocular pressure after phakic IOL surgery.